Chart Color Schemes

 Toowong was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Toowong's population was found to have higher cultural diversity than most other local areas, with 24.9% speaking a language other than English at home and 35.3% born overseas.
-Christianity is the predominant religion in Toowong, comprising 38.0% of its residents.
-Notably, Judaism has an overrepresentation in Toowong compared to Greater Brisbane, with 0.2% versus 0.2%.
+Toowong has a higher cultural diversity than most local markets, with 24.9% of its population speaking a language other than English at home and 35.3% born overseas.
+Christianity is the predominant religion in Toowong, comprising 38.0% of its population.
+Notably, Judaism is overrepresented in Toowong, making up 0.2% of the population compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity